CodecoolGlobal/battle-ship-in-the-oo-way-karolinamichal/specifications/main.md

 # Methods
 1. main
-    * This method run the program.
+    * This method runs the program.